-All babies will probably (unfortunately!), experience sleep regression at some point in the early months, but it can vary from baby to baby at which age these changes start to happen.
-However, there are some key ages that babies and toddlers will go through a sleep regression.
+All babies will probably (unfortunately!), show signs of sleep regression at some point in the early months of age, but it can vary from baby to baby at which age these changes start to happen.
+However, there are some key ages that babies and toddlers will break those healthy sleep habits.

 4 Month Sleep Regression: